nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    	Use case ends.

 * 1b.
-User requests to delete existing member via name
+User requests to delete existing member via name.

 	 * 1b1.
 ManaGease will display a list of members with the same name.